 An experienced farmer by the name of Jack Kelly became concerned for his herd of cows when they stopped producing milk.
 The cows seemed to be healthy, from what Kelly could see, but he called upon the local farming expert for his opinion.
 The expert performed a rigorous inspection of the herd but after a few hours confirmed the cows were healthy and he himself couldn’t determine why they wouldn’t produce milk.

-Kelly met with neighbouring farmers to find out if their herds had problems with milking, but none had such problems.
+Kelly met with neighboring farmers to find out if their herds had problems with milking, but none had such problems.
 It was then another farmer suggested for John to travel to the nearest monastery and ask the Friars for advice, after all, they too were experts in farming cows.

-John went back to his farm house not sure what to think of what he was just told, why would a hare be sucking milk from a cow?
+John went back to his farmhouse not sure what to think of what he was just told, why would a hare be sucking milk from a cow?
 He never heard of such a thing.

 In the morning of May Day John got up earlier than usual to check on the cows.
 Armed with a gun, he went into the barn and discovered a big hare standing sucking the milk from one of the cows.
 John raised his gun and took aim, he fired off a shot and injured the hare who limped off out of the barn.